BigOakley/gpu-passthrough/outline.md

 This is an attempt to document the steps needed to setup pci-passthrough, specifically for nvidia GPUS, and enable looking glass to access the new VM without the need for additional monitors, keyboards, and mice on OpenSUSE Tumbleweed.

-There will of course be differences for other distros, but the concepts are hopefully the same.
+Looking Glass Download Page](https://looking-glass.io/downloads)There will of course be differences for other distros, but the concepts are hopefully the same.

 The process is poorly documented, and fragmented, across many articles and blogs.
 My efforts lead me down many differen paths, with no clear inidication of what was missing when things went wrong.